ajfisher/ajfisher.me/src/content/posts/2016-02-11-moving-to-metalsmith.md

 long time but the constant tinkering required to just keep it working wasn't worth it and was instrumental in stopping me from writing.

-Over the last few years I've found myself working in more "pure" writing forms.
+Over the last few years I've found myself working in more "pure" forms.
-At work we use Google Docs for everything and across both my books and various open source project, Markdown is the main formata (or Asciidoc).
+At work we use Google Docs for everything and across both my books and various open source projects, Markdown is the main format (or Asciidoc).
 This shift has highlighted to me that no matter how good your editor is (and WP isn't _terrible_) it's always "in the way" between you as author and how that content becomes expressed.

-Obviously I'd looked at other static site generators like [Jekyll](https://jekyllrb.com/) but I really didn't fancy the Ruby learning curve.
+Obviously, I'd considered other static site generators like [Jekyll](https://jekyllrb.com/) but I really didn't fancy the Ruby learning curve.
 [Hyde](https://github.com/hyde/hyde) and [Pelican](http://docs.getpelican.com/en/3.6.3/) are good options in the python world but as I've been doing so much work recently in NodeJS as a result